Information for BBC content producers

 It is the responsibility of the customer to ensure that appropriate charge codes are given at the time of service request.
 If a customer requires charges to be allocated to a code other than that quoted at the time of service request, it is the responsibility of the customer to make any re-charges or accounting transfers.
-The 2013 Rate Card can be viewed here.
+View the 2014 Rate Card

 Acquiring a Charge Code

 All information relating to borrowing archive material and setting up a charge code can be found in the Independent Production Companies User guide.

 Will I&A clear archive material for re-use?